-Q: How did the GCIU originally come to merge with the Teamsters Union?
+Q: How did the Graphic Communications International Union (GCIU) originally merge with the Teamsters Union?

 At the time Tedeschi said, “We know that by becoming an IBT conference, the GCIU will have a powerful new alliance for organizing and negotiating decent wages and benefits for our members.”